trywait/YotoTools/README.md

 ## Installation

 ### Manual Installation (Developer Mode)

+> This is not in the Chrome Web Store, so you will need to upload it manually using "Developer Mode"

 1. Download or clone this repository (by pasting this into your terminal):
    ```bash
    git clone https://github.com/trywait/YotoTools.git